Ensure you are fully prepared

 Your documentation will be processed at check-in, just as it would be for a flight.
 Whilst the port may seem chaotic on arrival, the process tends to be rather organised with allocated windows of time provided for different passengers to check in.

 In most ports, you won’t be required to show a passport, so many passengers might feel more relaxed by keeping their precious document safe in their cabin while they’re off exploring.
 However, you will most definitely need your cruise card in order to leave and return to the ship and, at some ports, a form of photo ID.
-Bear in mind, too, that in an emergency situation or in the event you find yourself stranded in a port, passport details could prove invaluable – consider carrying a copy if you’d prefer to keep the original safe.
+Bear in mind, too, that in an emergency situation or in the event you find yourself stranded in a port, passport details could prove invaluable – why not carry a copy if you’d prefer to keep the original safe.